Senior Client Partner, Managing Partner, EMEA Human Resources Practice

 Ms. Filler holds a degree in industrial relations (labor law) and political science from New South Wales University, Australia.
 She is fully accredited as a practitioner and trainer in Targeted Selection Interviewing.
 She is also a certified assessor for Assessment and Development Centres.

-Ellie sits on the following Boards: Swiss Australian Chamber of Commerce, Foundation for Learning (FFL).
+Ellie sits on the Non-Executive Board of the Swiss Australian Chamber of Commerce, Advisory, is Board member for Foundation for Learning and Chair of the Korn Ferry Advisory Board EMEA

 She is fluent in English, Russian and German.